nedaz/cola/README.md

 If you want to integrate Cola with your code, that is simple.
 Look into src/runCola as an example of how the Cola aligner object can be used.

+- Getting started
+  - Create a git clone by running git clone https://github.com/AnanasAssembler/AnanasAssembler.git N.B.
+Make sure you use git to clone the repository and not use other methods such as svn checkout or download az zip

+- Installation
+  - Use gcc version 5 or higher and CMake higher than 3.5
+  - Run ./configure in parent directory
+  - Run make -C build -j 10
+  - Binaries will be located in /bin directory

-Once you unzip the code-base, run make in the parent directory.
-Then you will have the executables created and will be able to follow the instructions below:
+Once you have the executables created and will be able to follow the instructions below:

 The main access point for a user to run cola is through runCola which accepts the following arguments:
 -q  : Query sequence in FASTA format